Explainer

 A $142.37 debit posts to your checking account on March 11th.
 The merchant name in your bank feed reads "AMEREN IL ELCTRC."
 Your forecast has a $150 electricity payment scheduled for March 10th.
 Is that the same event?

 Probably.
 It's the right general category — a utility payment.
 The amount is close.
 The timing is one day off.
-But "probably" isn't the same as "definitely."
-The amount doesn't match exactly.
-The date is a day late.
-And the merchant name in the bank feed is an abbreviated string that doesn't obviously correspond to the plain-English "electricity" label you used when you set up the event.
+But "probably" isn't "definitely."
+The amount doesn't match exactly, the date is a day late, and the merchant string in the bank feed doesn't obviously correspond to the plain-English "electricity" label you typed when setting up the event.

-Now consider that this determination needs to happen not just for your electricity bill, but for every transaction that posts to your account — your paycheck, your rent, your car payment, your subscriptions, your credit card bill — potentially dozens of events per month.
-Some will be obvious matches.
+Now consider that this determination has to happen not just for your electricity bill, but for every transaction that posts to your account — your paycheck, your rent, your car payment — potentially dozens of events per month.
+Some matches will be obvious.
 Others will be ambiguous.
-And the system making these determinations can't pause and ask you about every single one, because the whole point of automation is to reduce the work you have to do, not create a new stream of questions to answer.
+And the system making the determination can't pause to ask about every single one, because the whole point of automation is to reduce the work you have to do, not create a new stream of questions.

-When Plaid delivers a new bank transaction to your checking account cash flow forecast, Centinel's matching algorithm scores it against every eligible saved event in the user's forecast.
+When Plaid delivers a new bank transaction to your forecast, Centinel's matching algorithm scores it against every eligible saved event.
 The score is a composite built from four distinct signals, each measuring a different dimension of similarity between the transaction and the event.

 Signal 1: Amount Similarity